Chief, Division of Oncology

 Stanford University School of Medicine

-This project offers a unique opportunity to discover the treatment patterns of greatest benefit to specific subgroups of breast cancer patients, which can serve as a guide to design better clinical trials.
-This novel “big data” approach will inform the development of large national cancer databases, and their application towards advancing breast cancer care.
+The goal of the project is to identify the best treatment strategies for specific subgroups of breast cancer patients.
+This unique "big data" approach will inform the development of large national cancer databases, as well as their application in advancing breast cancer care.

-Dr. Sledge specializes in the study and treatment of breast cancer and directed the first large, nationwide study on the use of paclitaxel to treat advanced breast cancer.
+George W. Sledge Jr., MD, is Professor and Chief of Medical Oncology at Stanford University Medical Center.
+He specializes in the study and treatment of breast cancer and directed the first large, nationwide study on the use of paclitaxel to treat advanced breast cancer.
 His recent research focuses on novel biologic treatments for breast cancer.
-He has published over 250 articles in medical journals about breast cancer and chaired several nationwide clinical trials involving new breast cancer treatments.
-His work spans both laboratory and clinic.
+He has published over 290 scientific articles spannning both laboratory and clinic.